 A couple of years ago when I went white water rafting with some friends in the mountains of the state of Washington, I fell overboard and nearly drowned when I was caught in a whirlpool.
-Even though I am an excellent swimmer and was a lifeguard when I was in high school, it was a terrifying experience to feel helpless in the grip of the powerful water.
+Even though I am an excellent swimmer and was a lifeguard when I was in high school, I felt helpless and terrified in the grip of the powerful water.

-After much research, I decided to spend a week rafting on the Colorado River rafting through the Grand Canyon to overcome my fear.
-It is also one of the most beautiful sites in the world, so I figured now is the time to do it before I become any older.
+After much research, I decided to spend a week rafting on the Colorado River through the Grand Canyon to overcome my fear before I became any older.

-I used to do primitive camping when I was a Girl Scout growing up, but haven’t done any in years.
-One of the men at church went on this rafting trip a few years ago, so he let me borrow his solar shower.
-It’s a two-gallon clear plastic bag with a hose and clamp on the end.
-Since the river is a chilly fifty degrees, you fill up the bag with river water in the morning and throw it on top of the baggage on the raft to be warmed by the sun during the day.
+I did primitive camping as a Girl Scout growing up, but haven’t done any in years.
+One of the men at church went on this rafting trip a few years ago, so he let me borrow his solar shower, a two-gallon clear plastic bag with a hose and clamp on the end.
+Since the river is a chilly fifty degrees (F), you fill the bag with river water in the morning and throw it on top of the baggage on the raft to be warmed by the sun during the day.
 When you pull over at night, you find someone to hold the bag over you while you take a quick shower with the warmer water while standing in your swimsuit in the river.

 I drank too much water so that I was up all night trotting off to the women’s pee tent.
 I washed my electrolytes out and became weak and dizzy.
 After that, I added salt to my food and didn’t drink as much water.
 I tend to have low blood pressure, so if it goes too low, I faint.

 One day, I was chatting with Mary, one of the guides, and found out she is also a believer in Jesus Christ.
 We marveled at the beauty of the canyon, the result of the flood recorded in Genesis.
-It was wonderful to share some Bible verses and pray together.
+With delight, we shared some Bible verses and prayed together.
 That night as I lay in my sleeping bag gazing up at the stars, I started humming softly to the Lord,